©1984 by Steven K. Roberts

 Snapshots of God.
 To label an empty canvas thus is perhaps a bit ambitious, for God is one of those subjects that tends to either draw people in with fists clenched or chase them away entirely.
 See?
 Some of you are on guard already, while others are glancing down the page with a sigh to see if this book is on the verge of degenerating into pedantry, rhapsody, or testimony.

-This little scene is an excerpt from “Snapshots of God,” Chapter 31 of the High Tech Nomad book.
+This little scene is an excerpt from “Snapshots of God,” Chapter 31 of the Computing Across America book.
+And thanks Jerah Moore for the yummy gumbo that I photographed in 2018 for this story!

 I rode to Louisiana State University and nosed about for awhile, as was my custom — stopping here and there to chat and get the flavor of the place.